-Join Jim LaPier for an in-depth discussion in this video Layers for architectural design, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Layers for architectural design, part of Learning Vectorworks (2014).

 …When creating complex architectural models,…it's important to be as organized as possible.…So you're not spending time fighting the program looking for objects, or…manually turning on and off objects to get your work done.…In this chapter we're going to build a small house with two floors.…So it's important to start an organized layer system and document setup.…Also in this chapter we're going to be using the architect workspace, so…make sure this is the active workspace as you begin drafting.…You'll need the tools found in…the architect workspace to complete this chapter.…However, some of the topics can be worked around.…